 Hosting Your Own IGV-Web

-Note: the instructions below are for developers or others wishing to install and customize a copy of the IGV-Web app.
+The instructions in this section are for developers or others wishing to install and customize a copy of the IGV-Web app.
 The IGV team also hosts the app at https://igv.org/app.

 Installation#